 This is the race of The Festival with a length of three miles and two-and-a-half furlongs it is a truly unmissable fixture.

 The St. James’s Place Festival Challenge Cup Open Hunters’ Steeple Chase

 There’s no time to relax yet though, as the races continue in full force.
-At 16:10 on Gold Cup Day is The St. James’s Place Festival Challenge Cup Open Hunters’ Steeple Chase.
-Last year’s winner was huge outsider It Came To Pass with a starting price of 66/1.
+At 15:40 on Gold Cup Day is The St. James’s Place Festival Challenge Cup Open Hunters’ Steeple Chase.
+Last year’s winner was Porlock Bay.

 The Mrs Paddy Power Mares’ Steeple Chase

 The penultimate race of The Festival is the two-mile and half a furlong long Mrs Paddy Power Mares’ Steeple Chase.
-7-year-old 7/2 favourite Chosen Mate was last years £61,897 winner.
+Colreevy won the inaugural running of the race last year.

 Martin Pipe Conditional Jockeys’ Handicap Hurdle

 It’s the final race of the event.
 For some punters, it’s all or nothing.
 In two miles and four and a half furlongs, the final winner of The Cheltenham Festival will rocket past the finish line.